perceptron8/pinky.ext/README.md

 ![](icon.png)

-Chrome extension making [The Settlers Online](http://www.thesettlersonline.com/) collectibles easy to find!
+Web Extension making [The Settlers Online](http://www.thesettlersonline.com/) collectibles easy to find!

+Pinky works in Chrome, Edge, Firefox and Opera!

 ## What?